moorepants/dissertation/_sources/davisbicycle.txt

 compute the actual steer torque.

-.. todo:: This all makes me feel like the measured torque during the experiments is incorrect or that my individual measurment of the handlebar moment of inertia is wrong (but that would mean that the sum of the handlebar, fork and wheel inertia has to be right!)...uh
+.. todo:: This all makes me feel like the measured torque during the experiments is incorrect or that my individual measurement of the handlebar moment of inertia is wrong (but that would mean that the sum of the handlebar, fork and wheel inertia has to be right!)...uh